-This number includes some 12.6 million child refugees (10.0 million under UNHCR mandate and children from Venezuela displaced abroad, and 1.8 million Palestine children registered as refugees with UNRWA), around 1.3 million asylum-seeking children and an estimated 19.4 million children displaced within their own country by violence and conflict.
-On top of those numbers come another 2.1 million more children living in internal displacement as consequence of natural disasters.
+This number includes some 11.8 million child refugees (10.0 million under UNHCR mandate and children from Venezuela displaced abroad, and 1.8 million Palestine children registered as refugees with UNRWA), around 1.3 million asylum-seeking children and an estimated 20.4 million children displaced within their own country by violence and conflict.
+On top of those numbers come another 2.9 million more children living in internal displacement as consequence of natural disasters.

 Between 2005 and 2020, the global number of child refugees under UNHCR mandate more than doubled from four million to around 10 million.
 In the period between 2010 and 2021 alone, the number of these child refugees shot up by 132 per cent.
 By comparison, during the same period the total number of child migrants rose by only 28 per cent.